Lechosław Olsza

-Lechosław "Ola" Olsza (born 28 February 1949) is a Polish former footballer playing as a midfielder and manager.
+Lechosław "Ola" Olsza (born 28 February 1949) is a Polish former football manager and player who played as a midfielder.
 He is primarily associated with two Upper Silesian football clubs; GKS Katowice and GKS Tychy.

-Playing career

-Club
+Club career

-He brought to GKS Katowice from Zryw Chorzów by Jerzy Nikiel, debuting in a 1-0 win against Stal Rzeszów.
-In 1971 he was part of the squad that upset FC Barcelona at Camp Nou in 2-0 win.
+Olsza was brought to GKS Katowice from Zryw Chorzów by Jerzy Nikiel, debuting in a 1–0 win against Stal Rzeszów.
+In 1971 he was part of the squad that upset FC Barcelona at Camp Nou in 2–0 win.
 His greatest successes came with GKS Tychy however, winning the vice-championship in 1976, in what was the golden era for the club; this success earned him a call-up to the national team.
-In 1979 he spent a year with the then Third Division side Rozwój Katowice before emigrating to Austria for 4 years, playing alongside other Poles such as Józef Kwiatkowski and Józef Kurzeja.
+In 1979 he spent a year with the then Third Division side Rozwój Katowice before emigrating to Austria for four years, playing alongside other Poles such as Józef Kwiatkowski and Józef Kurzeja.

-International
+International career

-He played in the 1972 UEFA European Under-23 Championship in a Group 8 match, coming on a substitute against Albania in a 2-1 win on 12 May 1971.
+Olsza played in the 1972 UEFA European Under-23 Championship in a Group 8 match, coming on a substitute against Albania in a 2–1 win on 12 May 1971.
 He played in two matches for the Poland senior national team in 1976, making his debut against Greece.